MyTypistMVP/backend/replit.md

 MyTypist is a comprehensive document automation SaaS platform designed specifically for Nigerian businesses.
 The system enables users to create professional documents from templates with placeholder detection and replacement, integrated payment processing through Flutterwave, and enterprise-grade security features.
 The platform supports pay-as-you-go and subscription billing models with a robust token system for document generation.

-**Status**: Successfully imported and configured for Replit environment.
-Backend is running on port 5000 and handling HTTP requests with 200 OK responses.
+**Status**: ✅ Successfully imported and fully configured for Replit environment.
+Backend API is running on port 5000, database migrations completed, all services healthy, and deployment configured for production.

 # User Preferences